DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-05-23-set-a-different-deadline-for-visa-sponsored-applications.md

 Some candidates who require a visa are applying too late in the cycle for these checks to take place before the course starts.

-## What we plan to do
+## What we have done

-**None of these changes have been pushed live into the services at this time.**

-We will add a question to the Publish journey to ask providers who have said that they can sponsor visas whether they would like to close their course to candidates who need a visa before the course closing date.
+We have added a question to the Publish journey to ask providers who have said that they can sponsor visas whether they would like to close their course to candidates who need a visa before the course closing date.

 The training provider can select any date to close the course to candidates who need a visa.